ilan-anodot/anodotcost_api_docs_slate/source/includes/_Post Metrics.md

 name | (Mandatory) The unique identifying name of the metric being tracked.
 See below notes on metric names. timestamp | Integer - The data sample's timestamp (Unix epoc time in seconds). value | decimal double precision number, without a thousands seperator. tags | (Optional) List of tags attached to the measure.
 Key value pairs.
-Notice that tags are metadata of the metric and do not affect its uniquness.
-See in the 2.0 notes an explanation on target_type.
+Notice that tags are metadata of the metric and do not affect its uniqueness.

 Legal Metric Names: